-The Academic Department Evaluation is performed monthly and a progress report will be issued to each student by the 5th of each month, reporting on the previous month's academic and attendance records.
-In addition, a progress report is generated for all programs at the point in his or her program when he or she completes the freshman level requirements, (e.g., 250 hour level for Cosmetology, 150 for Esthetics, etc.), where applicable.
+The Academic Department Evaluation is performed monthly, and a progress report will be issued to each student by the 5th of each month, reporting on the previous month's academic and attendance records.

 Students who meet the minimum satisfactory requirements for attendance and academic performance are considered to be making satisfactory academic progress until the next scheduled evaluation.